The-Commit-Company/frappe-react-sdk/README.md

 Overall the hook uses IndexedDB and server to fetch the latest data and store it for offline use case.
 It also provides a way to force refresh the data.

 </p></details>

-Type declarations are available for the second argument and will be shown to you in your code editor.
 <br/>
 <br/>